My Tokyo Guide

 The park is a vast pleasure ground, with fine temples and museums dedicated to art, science and culture, along with a zoo and a concert hall.
 In spring, it is a focus for cherry blossom viewing, but the park attracts visitors every day to stroll, take coffee and enjoy the buskers.

-Originally a bustling black market after WWII, the maze of streets under the train lines at Ueno still retain some of that rough charm.
+Originally a bustling black market after WWII, the maze of streets under the train lines at Ueno still retains some of that rough charm.
 Stallholders call out bargains and visitors stroll with traditional snacks as they peruse the wares.
 It's a great place to find Japanese foodstuffs like green tea and seaweed.